PecanProject/bety-helm/README.md

 ## ChangeLog

+### 0.5.3
+- need to check for table before start bety application

 ### 0.5.2
 - use new check image to use PG environment variables
 - add-user and load-db are now jobs, not hooks (prevent timeout issues)